 8. Harvest Weekend Billings Farm and Museum, Woodstock

 An admission fee is charged*

-This party includes a traditional corn husking competition at noon and also includes a barn dance!
-Kids and adults can learn how to press cider, preserve apples, make butter and ice cream, dig up potatoes, and build fences.
-Step back in time with 19th-century games like apples on a string.
+This party includes a traditional corn husking competition and also includes a barn dance!
+Kids and adults can learn how to press cider and harvest root veggies.
+Don’t forget to find some donuts and hot spiced cider as well!
 This museum is a must-visit for families — the foliage on your way to Woodstock is a fantastic bonus!

 9. Montpelier Fall Festival, Montpelier High School

 Ever see a parade of 200 tractors?
 Well, here’s your chance!
-This Vermont favorite also features local music, plenty of food, barnyard animals, and free activities for kids.
+This Vermont favorite, in it’s 19th year, also features a variety of vendors selling crafts, food, clothing, and so much more!
+Parking is available in the field off of Sheehan Green Development, which will be well marked with signs!
 Festivities begin at 11 on the green by Spear’s Corner Store.
-The parade kicks off rain or shine at 1pm, but you’ll want to get there early if you want to participate in the pie-eating contest at noon!
+The parade kicks off rain or shine at 1pm!

 Fall without apple picking is like summer without creemees.
 We have so many wonderful orchards to choose from and enough weekends to hit up several, if not all of them!
 After all, not every variety is available at the same time, and you’ve got to balance out your Macintoshes and your Red Delicious.
 Fill your baskets and test out different pie recipes, make an epic vat of homemade apple sauce, or just eat the crunchiest ones straight up.
 The doughnuts aren’t bad either.
 Check out this list to work out your pickin’ schedule!

 Lose yourself in a dizzying farm labyrinth or a “maize maze,” if you will.
 Your kids will love running around the puzzle trying to find their way out.
 Here are some fun ones to visit!

 1. Great Vermont Corn Maze, North Danville